 IMMERSIVE DESIGN TELLS MSU BASKETBALL STORY

 The transformative renovation of the Breslin Student Events Center, which incorporates elements from LED displays to legacy artifacts, reshapes the design of the 25-year-old building into a dynamic legacy for the Michigan State Spartan’s men’s and women’s basketball programs.
-The new Breslin Center opened this fall and has been reported by ESPN to be "better than most pro arenas."
+The new Breslin Center has been reported by ESPN to be "better than most pro arenas."

 A New Focal Point on Campus

 ROSSETTI strengthened the approach and entry by creating a focal point at the Northwest campus entrance to better integrate into the campus community.
 The new Championship Plaza creates a 33,000 SF space to accommodate the significant game-day flow of pedestrian traffic and embraces the iconic bronze statue of Magic Johnson.

 The new canted and curved exterior glass façade, called the Gilbert Pavilion, transforms the sense of arrival as visitors are immediately immersed in Spartan legacy.
 The Pavilion not only houses the new 26,000 SF Basketball Hall of History but creates a grand connection to the newly expanded arena concourse, with views into the bowl.

 The interior’s integration of state-of-the-art interactive displays throughout the museum-quality hall highlight the Spartans’ legacy and accomplishments, starting with five LED columns with synchronized content.
 A monumental Spartan helmet lends a dynamic approach to the iconic mark, while being mounted to the textured maple wall.